Activists Are Burning Out — No One's Picking Up The Pieces

 "The thing that burns me out the most is talking about race," adds Bertram Roberts.
 "Having to explain why shit is racist.
 Having to be a white-people-whisperer and teach Racism 101."
 That's why, they say, at the abortion fund they run, they actively work to keep their staff as diverse as possible.
 "We're not going to sit here and handhold people because we don't have time for that with all the work we have to do."

-Dr. Gorski says that he's interviewed many members of more marginalized groups about additional tolls that can lead to burnout, including LGBTQ+, low-income, or women activists.
-"If someone feels marginalized in their day-to-day life," he explains.
-"There's an upsetting compounding when they come into a space of activists where they might assume they’d feel more safe, only to be marginalized there, too."
+Dr Gorski says that he's interviewed many members of more marginalised groups about additional tolls that can lead to burnout, including LGBTQ+, low-income or women activists.
+"If someone feels marginalised in their day-to-day life," he explains, "there's an upsetting compounding when they come into a space of activists where they might assume they’d feel more safe, only to be marginalised there, too."

 This is also true of ableism in movements, Bertram Roberts says.
-Because for many social justice organizations, a bulk of resources often go to the cause, some spaces don't have accommodations for those with disabilities — and moreover, it feels like "most organizations, big and small, aren’t even thinking about providing these accommodations,” Bertram Roberts says.
-“We’re an afterthought.”
+Because for many social justice organisations, a bulk of resources often go to the cause, some spaces don't have accommodations for those with disabilities — and moreover, it feels like "most organisations, big and small, aren’t even thinking about providing these accommodations," Bertram Roberts says.
+"We’re an afterthought."

 "People say all the time, not directly, but in coded language, that I shouldn't be in leadership because I can't attend events and marches in the same way," they continue.
 "And that can take a toll and just add to the burnout you'd already be feeling if you were doing this work as a non-disabled person… If you're doing this work and you're poor or disabled or queer or trans or undocumented or you're at any intersection of oppression, that makes it harder for this to be sustainable."